 Over the past decades, Uganda made remarkable progress in reducing poverty and boosting socio-economic development.
 In 1992, some 56 percent of the population was living in poverty.
 By 2016, that figure had fallen to 21 percent.
 Yet, the global economic ramifications of the COVID-19 pandemic and the effects of climate change are forcing the country to confront new challenges: shocks not only threaten further progress but can reverse hard won successes of the past.

+Around 72 percent of Uganda’s labor force works in agriculture – a sector that is highly climate sensitive.
 Take coffee: Uganda is Africa’s second largest exporter of coffee.
 Over 17 percent of Uganda’s exports coming from just this high-value crop.
 Recent droughts, however, are estimated to have destroyed half of all coffee yields.
 In the coming decades, changing climatic conditions are expected to pose profound challenges to Uganda’s coffee sector: without adaptive measures, only 1 percent of Uganda’s current coffee producing land is expected to be able to continue production.
 And coffee is just one sector that could face mounting impacts from climate change: around 2.3 million poor people in Uganda also face high levels of flood risk.

 In countries around the world, climate change poses a significant risk threatening the lives and livelihoods of people.
 These risks cannot be reduced to zero, which means governments must take decisive action to help firms and people manage them.
 Doing so requires planning ahead and putting in place proactive measures that not only reduce climate risk but also accelerate development, and cut poverty, according to a new report, The Adaptation Principles: A Guide for Designing Strategies for Climate Change Adaptation and Resilience.